-The Advertising Standards Board sent a shudder through corporate Australia last week when it ruled that all Facebook posts should be considered advertising material and brands are responsible for every post written by fans on their branded Facebook pages.
+The Advertising Standards Board sent a shudder through corporate Australia in 2018 when it ruled that all Facebook posts should be considered advertising material and brands are responsible for every post written by fans on their branded Facebook pages.
 To quote:

 “The Board considered that the Facebook site of an advertiser is a marketing communication tool over which the advertiser has a reasonable control and could be considered to draw the attention of a segment of the public to a product in a manner calculated to promote or oppose directly or indirectly that product.
 The Board determined that the provisions of the Code apply to an advertiser’s Facebook page.
 As a Facebook page can be used to engage with customers, the Board further considered that the Code applies to the content generated by the advertisers as well as material or comments posted by users or friends.”